Books in Action

 Office at Night (1940)

 The Walker Art Center and CHP co-commissioned authors Kate Bernheimer and Laird Hunt to write a novella that would accompany the Walker’s exhibition Hopper Drawing: A Painter’s Process.
 Inspired by Hopper’s work, specifically Office At Night (1940), Bernheimer and Hunt wrote the work from the perspectives of the people and objects within the painting.
 It was released by CHP as an e-book and featured on the Walker’s website during the exhibition, providing a model for creative participation.
-The e-book was a finalist for the Shirley Jackson Award and is available for purchase in our web store.
+The e-book was a finalist for the Shirley Jackson Award.

 Reading Room created a public space dedicated solely to the act of quietly reading a book for pleasure.
 It was held at the Walker Art Center’s Open Field and at Minnehaha Park.

 A collaboration with Intermedia Arts, the Loft, the Jerome Foundation, and artist Cole Sarar, Ring Ring Poetry is a poetry installation project featuring Minneapolis and St. Paul poets “broadcasting” poems written for specific places in the Twin Cities.
 Community members can visit the project locations, call the Ring Ring Poetry phone number, and experience a poem and place together.
 To learn more about the project visit the Ring Ring Poetry website.